pratheeksh/Deep-Image-Search-Engine/README.md

  ```
 **Note to those who want to scale**

 This MapReduce framework has issues.
 There is a [nasty tornado timeout bug](https://github.com/tornadoweb/tornado/issues/1753) that won't let you run this code for larger datasets.
-So, when we wrote a quick script that processes files in batches and generates kd-tree pickles.
+So, we wrote a quick script that processes files in batches and generates kd-tree pickles.
 ```shell
  #create pickles
  cd PATH_TO_FEAT_VECS